Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-template-literals.md

 // 'body large'
 ```

-With template literals this can be made easier.
+With template literals, this can be made more accessible.

 ```js
 let bodyClass = `body ${isLargeScreen() ? 'large' : 'small'}`;